stephenboyd/constellation/README.md

 # constellation
-A simple social network built on Meteor.
-See the work in progress at constellationdemo.meteor.com
+A simple social network platform being built on Meteor.

+See the work in progress at [constellationdemo.meteor.com](http://constellationdemo.meteor.com)